radgrad/docusaurus2/docs/devops/deployment/heroku.md

 https://enigmatic-thicket-32549.herokuapp.com/ | https://git.heroku.com/enigmatic-thicket-32549.git
 ```

-Use the git remote command `git remote -v` to confirm that a remote named heroku has been set for your app
+You can use the git remote command `git remote -v` to confirm that a remote named heroku has been set for your app:
 ```
 PS G:\GitFolder\meteor-application-template-react\app> git remote -v heroku  https://git.heroku.com/enigmatic-thicket-32549.git (fetch) heroku  https://git.heroku.com/enigmatic-thicket-32549.git (push)
 ```

+## Install Meteor Buildpack Horse

+Now we follow step two of the [Meteor Buildpack Horse](https://github.com/AdmitHub/meteor-buildpack-horse) docs.

-Jumping back to Meteor Buildpack Horse docs, we move on to step 2.
-First, install the buildpack registry addon by running `heroku plugins:install buildpack-registry`
+First, install the buildpack registry addon by running `heroku plugins:install buildpack-registry`:

 ```
 PS G:\GitFolder\meteor-application-template-react\app> heroku plugins:install buildpack-registry
 Installing plugin buildpack-registry... installed v1.0.1
 ```

-Run `heroku buildpacks:set admithub/meteor-horse` to set the buildpack to the latest version.
+Next, run `heroku buildpacks:set admithub/meteor-horse` to set the buildpack to the latest version.
 ```
 PS G:\GitFolder\meteor-application-template-react\app> heroku buildpacks:set admithub/meteor-horse
 Buildpack set.
 Next release on enigmatic-thicket-32549 will use admithub/meteor-horse.
 Run git push heroku master to create a new release using this buildpack.
 ```

-# OBTAIN A MONGO_URL
+## Create a MongoDB instance

+Before we can actually deploy the Meteor app, we need to set up a MongoDB database instance in which to store the data.
+Heroku does not provide MongoDB hosting, so we will use the free tier of MongoDB Atlas hosting service.

+See [Setting up a MongoDB Instance](mongo-url.md) for instructions on how to create the MongoDB instance.

-Instructions on how to obtain a MONGO_URL connection string can be found [here](docs/devops/deployment/mongo-url.md)
+This process should yield a MONGO_URL connection string for use below.

-# DEPLOYING
+## Set the application and database URLs

-Lets set our url by running `heroku config:set ROOT_URL="https://<appname>.herokuapp.com"`, but first, change `<appname>` to whatever your app is called.
+First, set the url by running `heroku config:set ROOT_URL="https://<appname>.herokuapp.com"`, changing `<appname>` to whatever your app is called.

 ```
 PS G:\GitFolder\meteor-application-template-react\app> heroku config:set ROOT_URL="https://meteor-application-template-react.herokuapp.com"